• Skip to primary navigation

 • News

-Freight and Investment Analysis
+Freight and Trade Division

-Freight and Investment Analysis’ programs research technology, policy, and operational issues associated with freight transportation as well as issues associated with the interconnection of modes.
+Freight and Trade programs research technology, policy, and operational issues associated with freight transportation as well as issues associated with the interconnection of modes.
 In addition to freight transportation, the multimodal group also researches issues associated with intercity passenger rail and proposed High Speed Rail (HSR) systems throughout the U.S. Research units within the multimodal group include:

 • Center for Ports & Waterways,